 The intervertebral discs in the lower spine receive the most use and abuse of any in the body.
 Degenerative disc disease is a virtually universal occurrence in the lowest lumbar discs by the age of 30 and often far younger.

-This essay profiles the lumbar region of the human vertebral column.
+This essay profiles the lumbar region of the human vertebral column, including its tendency to be the primary location for chronic back pain to exist.

 The lumbar and lumbosacral spinal regions are the areas most likely to develop a variety of possibly pathological structural issues.
 However, many of these conditions may be completely innocent in their minor forms.